beyondstorage/go-storage/docs/rfcs/837-support-feature-flag.md

 #### Feature Flags API

 `ServiceFeatures` and `StorageFeatures` structs will be generated on go-storage side to represent the features supported by the storage container and storage service, respectively.
 The full feature list include operation features, operation-related features and virtual features.
-- For operation, we will have the function with the same name as it to check if the operation is supported.
+- For all the features, we will have the functions with the same name as them to check if the feature is supported.
-- For operation-related feature, it comes from the `features.toml` with the name `[op][name]` like `write_empty_name`.
-We will have the function with the name `Can[op][name]` to check if the feature is supported.
-- For virtual feature, it comes from the `features.toml` with a new `virtual` property to distinguish it from operation-related features.
-We will have the function with the same name as it to check if the virtual feature is supported.
+- Operation-related features will be defined in `features.toml`.
+We will introduce a new `virtual` property for virtual features to distinguish them from operation-related features.

 Take `StorageFeatures` as an example: